Quickstart¶

 BenchCI installed

-a board connected to your machine
+a board connected to your machine, for example an STM32 NUCLEO

-a supported flashing tool such as OpenOCD
+a supported flashing tool, for example OpenOCD

 firmware that prints expected UART output